betaoverflow/project-speakerhub/README.md

 ### To spin up the backend server

-In a seperate terminal, make sure you're in the main project folder.
-Then type the following command to install all npm packages
+Navigate to the main project folder in a seperate terminal.
+Then install all npm packages
 ```bash
 npm install
 ```

-If you don't have nodemon globally installed in your system, install it so the server autorefreshes whenever you make changes
+If you don't have nodemon globally installed on your system, install it so the server will autorefresh
 ```bash
 npm install -g nodemon
 ```